tbidne/shrun/documentation/configuration.md

 #### Strip Control

-**Arg:** `--console-log-strip-control (all | smart | none)`
+**Arg:** `--console-log-strip-control (all | smart | off)`

-**Description:** Control characters can wreak layout havoc, thus we include this option. `all` strips all such chars. `none` does nothing i.e. all chars are left untouched.
+**Description:** Control characters can wreak layout havoc, thus we include this option. `all` strips all such chars. `off` does nothing i.e. all chars are left untouched.
 The default `smart` attempts to strip only the control chars that affect layout (e.g. cursor movements) and leaves others unaffected (e.g. colors).
 This has the potential to be the 'prettiest' as:

 * Simple formatting is left intact.
 * The layout should not be damaged.